christineyong/iris-ml-demo/README.md

 ## How to use
 1. Clone this directory to the desired directory on your machine.
 2. `cd` into the repository and install dependencies into a new virtual environment `iris-ml` by running `conda env create -f environment.yml`
-3. To train, evaluate and save the best-performing model, run `python -m iris_ml.model`.
-Models will be saved to `models/`.
+3. To train, evaluate and save the best-performing model, run `python3 -m iris_ml.train`.
+Model artifacts and logs will be grouped by run hash (a hash unique to each run) and saved into the `runs/` directory.
+(Bug: note that logs currently do not save to the logs file when the model run is initiated using `pytest`)
-4. To test, run `pytest`.
+4. To test, simply run `pytest`.
+To view `stdout` log output when running `pytest`, run `pytest -o log_cli=true --log-cli-level=10`.